had3s1321/voting_site/README.md

 ## To-Do
-Implement tests for views and forms.
+Implement tests for views and forms(also set up GitHub Actions).
 Improve the consistency of the frontend.
 Deploy the application on a cloud platform.